srgrr/RoundCreator/README.txt

 A simple example
 ----------
-Let's suppose you are competing in a contest named "hardContest" which has two problems (a and b), then, the following command: python -m RoundCreator --name hardContest --amount 2
+Let's suppose you are competing in a contest named "hardContest" which has two problems (a and b), then, the following command:
+RoundCreator --name hardContest --amount 2

 Will create the following folder structure: